afiore/extraloop/README.md

       node.css("p").map(&:text).join("\n")
     })

-#### Non DOM documents
+#### Extracting from JSON Documents

-At each HTTP response, ExtraLoop will try to automatically detect the scraped document format by looking at the `ContentType` header sent by the server (this value may e overriden by explicitly specifying a `:format` in the scraper's initialization options).
-If the format is JSON, the document will be parsed using the `yajl` parser and converted into a hash.
-In this case, both the `loop_on` and the `extract` methods will still accept the same arguments, with sole the exception of the CSS3/XPath selector, which are specific to DOM documents.
+While processing each HTTP response, ExtraLoop tries to automatically detect the scraped document format by looking at the `ContentType` header sent by the server (this value may be overriden by providing a `:format` key in the scraper's initialization options).
+When the format is JSON, the document is parsed using the `yajl` parser and converted into a hash.
+In this case, both the `loop_on` and the `extract` methods still behave as documented above, with only the exception of the CSS3/XPath selector string, which is specific of DOM documents.

-However, ExtraLoop does provide a light weight selector mechanism which arguably simplifyies extracting content from parsed json documents.

-    // fetch the value of a nested key from a hash
+When working with JSON documents, it is possible to loop over an arbitrary portion of a document by simply passing a proc to `loop_on`.

+    # Fetch a portion of a document using a proc
+    loop_on(proc { |data| data['query']['categorymembers'] })

+Alternatively, the same loop can be defined by passing an array of nested keys, locating the position of the document fragments.

+    # Fetch the same document portion above using a hash path
     loop_on(['query', 'categorymembers'])

-    // fetch the same value using a proc

-    loop_on(proc { |data| data['query']['categorymembers'] })

-    // see also examples/wikipedia_categories.rb
+Passing an array of nested keys will also work fine with the `extract` method.
+When fetching fields from a JSON document fragment, `extract` will try to use the field name as a key if no key path or key string is provided.

+    # current node:
+    #
+    # {
+    #  'from_user' => "johndoe",
+    #  'text' => 'bla bla bla',
+    #  'from_user_id'..
+    # }

+    extract(:from_user)
+    # => "johndoe"

 ### Iteration methods: